Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

 I resolved it by opening the back lid and disconnecting the laptops battery.
 Then unplug CMOS battery.
 Press and hold down power button of laptp for 1 minute.
 This will be reseting the laptops bios and settings.
 After holding the power button for 1 minute re-attach the CMOS and laptops battery.
 Close the lid.
 Turn on the laptop and your sleep and shutdown issue will be resolved.
 All steps can be seen in this video: https://www.youtube.com/watch?v=kTYlxcL1cQc
 ### Note:
-This is tested by me.
+This has been tested by me.
 I have been using this alptop for over 6 months now with bigsur, then montery and now ventura.
 No sleeping issues were seen afterwards.
 But if you clen install MacOs again via usb.
 You will need to repeat the steps above.

 ## More To come:
 I will be demostrating all these processes via youtube.
 I just need support for you.
 Together we will create a community and help other users learn the art of hackintoshing.